criswell/samantha-llm/core_processes/memory_management.md

 - **Project completion**: A project completes and its learnings should be preserved
 - **Pattern recognition**: You notice a recurring pattern or lesson worth codifying

 ### Transfer Process

 When transferring a memory:
+1. Get the current system date: `date +%Y-%m-%d`
-1. Create a new file in `long-term-memory/.ai/` with the same filename
+2. Create a new file in `long-term-memory/.ai/` with the current date in the filename
+3. Copy relevant content from the short-term memory file
-2. Optionally condense/refine the content (remove ephemeral details)
+4. Optionally condense/refine the content (remove ephemeral details)
-3. Update the YAML frontmatter to reflect the transfer date
+5. Update the YAML frontmatter `date` field to reflect the transfer date
-4. Delete the short-term memory file (or move to an archive if uncertain)
+6. Delete the short-term memory file (or move to an archive if uncertain)
-5. Update both the short-term and long-term index files
+7. Update both the short-term and long-term index files

+### Long-Term Memory Organization

 ### Long-Term Memory Organization